rstyczynski/pmaker/README.md

 ./pmaker/setup/setup.sh
 ```

-Initial setup prepares localhost as the ansible controller.
+Initial script prepares localhost as the ansible controller.
 Please note that after succesful setup you will see pmaker user on the host with sodo rights.
 Pmaker takes /opt/pmaker directory for its private use.

 Having controller ready, you need to configure your whole system.
-Collect list of servers on all your environments, and put this informatino into Ansible inventory file.
-At beginning use sample file, keep dev, sit, uat env names to simplify configuration, and just replace hostnames.
+Collect list of servers of all your environments, and put this information into Ansible inventory file.
+At beginning use the sample file, shipped with pmaker, keep dev, sit, uat env names to simplify configuration, and just replace hostnames.
 Once completed you may create sample team of alice, bob, carmen, and derek.
 Please remember to keep pmaker as connection user.

 ```
 vi data/sample.inventory.cfg